Prism (chipset): 802.11b/g products (Prism54, ISL38xx)

 The chipset has undergone a major redesign for 802.11g compatibility and cost reduction, and newer "Prism54" chipsets are not compatible with their predecessors.

 Intersil initially provided a Linux driver for the first Prism54 chips which implemented a large part of the 802.11 stack in the firmware.
 However, further cost reductions caused a new, lighter firmware to be designed and the amount of on-chip memory to shrink, making it impossible to run the older version of the firmware on the latest chips.
-In the meantime, the PRISM business was sold to Conexant, which never published information about the newer firmware API that would enable a Linux driver to be written.
+In the meantime, the PRISM business was sold to Conexant, which never published or provided information about the newer firmware API that would enable a Linux driver to be written.

-However, a reverse engineering effort eventually made it possible to use the new Prism54 chipsets under the Linux and BSD operating systems.
+A lack of SoftMAC support in the Prime54 driver resulted in only being able to use FullMAC devices.
+However, a reverse engineering effort eventually made it possible to use the newer Prism54 chipsets under the Linux and BSD operating systems.
+This effort deprecated the Prism54 driver in the Linux kernel, and has been replaced by the p54 driver which supports both FullMAC and SoftMAC.